How to Improve Nonprofit Volunteer Performance

 Exercise caution when meeting with a volunteer about her unacceptable behavior, especially if you don’t have clearly written performance guidelines.
 Volunteers who are released have been known to sue nonprofit agencies.
 If you have concerns about this possibility, consult an attorney before you do anything.

 Talking to someone, volunteer or not, about poor work is never pleasant.
-However, if someone working for your organization is being disruptive, giving bad information, or otherwise causing potential harm to your program or the people you serve, you have a responsibility to correct the problem.
+However, if someone working for your organization is being disruptive, giving out inaccurate information, or otherwise causing potential harm to your program or the people you serve, you have a responsibility to correct the problem.